umcu7tcoillab/Fractionated-dipole-antenna-2015/README.md

 **Fractionated dipole antenna (2015)**

 As publicised by Raaijmakers et al. The fractionated dipole antenna: A new antenna for body imaging at 7 Tesla.
 Magnetic Resonance in Medicine; 2015.
+This dipole is the same as the one used as in the mentioned paper.

-This dipole is the same as the one used as in the above mentioned paper.
+Gerber files are included to be used for ordering your own PCB's.

 > PCB drawn in Kicad 5.1.4